edenspiekermann/a11y-toggle/README.md

 A tiny script (less than 0.5Kb gzipped) to build accessible content toggles.

-You can try the [live demo](http://edenspiekermann.github.io/a11y-toggle/).
+You can try the [live demo which also acts as a documentation](http://edenspiekermann.github.io/a11y-toggle/).

 ## Install